 When using the CQRS searches, remember:

 - The searches are designed to look at the previous calendar month, which is fine when reviewing the results prior to extraction but users may need to re-run the folder using a relative run date if reviewing after the CQRS extraction.
-For reporting on the month of April, the extraction is in June, so change the relative run date to any day in May.
+The relative run date may be any date in the month following the achievement period (eg: for the achievement period of April, any date in May can be selected).

 - Patients must have been registered as patients before the end of the reporting month.
 This means that patients who left or died can be included.